There are two notable nuclear reactions that can be used to generate power:

 Unfortunately, Uranium is a radioactive material that pollutes air, soil, and water for a long time.
 Even though it is a fairly common metal, mining for Uranium creates long-lasting radioactive waste.

-The State of Nuclear Power in China and the USA
+The State of Nuclear Power: China and the USA

 Nuclear power generation is considered a clean process and therefore a renewable source of energy.
 The challenge with nuclear fission is the care and disposal of its radioactive waste.